Help Lightning Blog

 June 28, 2021

-Help Lightning’s remote visual assistance technology enables engineers to engage AR features, and guide remote equipment installation from anywhere.
-The Help Lightning app provides a 3D shared view.
-This allows people on either side of the screen to virtually reach into the other person’s view.
-This offers a ‘hands-on’ collaboration that is as effective as in-person.
+Help Lightning’s remote visual guidance software lets engineers guide equipment installation from anywhere thanks to its augmented reality (AR) features.
+The Help Lightning app provides a 3D shared view that allows people on either side of the screen to virtually reach into the other person’s view.
+This offers hands-on virtual collaboration that is just as effective as collaborating in person.

-Help Lightning’s visual support app allows engineers to virtually guide customers through the installation process.
-This helps even with very large and complex machinery.
-Several experts can engage at one time, providing directions, auditing for safety, and demonstrating proper maintenance.
+Help Lightning’s visual support app allows engineers to remotely guide customers through the installation process.
+Companies are using AR in different industries — even ones that use large, complex machinery.
+Several experts can engage at once, providing directions, auditing for safety and demonstrating proper maintenance.

 What Equipment Installation Looks Like Using a Visual Support App

-Remote visual assistance technology allows users to engage in a merged reality where both sides see the same view on their desktop or mobile device.
-For equipment installation, there will be a team of engineers on both sides.
-The equipment manufacturer’s engineers can guide installation virtually touching components.
-They can make annotations and drawings overlaid onto the shared view.
+Extended reality solutions like Help Lightning allow engineers on both sides of the call to see the same view on their desktop or mobile device.
+The equipment manufacturer’s engineers can guide installation by virtually touching components.
+They can make notes and drawings that are overlaid onto the shared view.
 And they can demonstrate how to do something as if both sides were in the same room together.

-1. A manufacturing company specializing in industrial equipment for construction companies has shipped a large, complex piece of equipment to a construction company’s job site.
-The manufacturer is unable to immediately send a team of engineers to build it.
+1. A manufacturing company specializing in industrial equipment for construction companies has shipped a large, complex piece of equipment to a job site.
+But the manufacturer can’t immediately send a team of engineers to install it.

-2. The construction company receives the equipment and schedules time for a team of engineers to conduct a Help Lightning call with the manufacturer’s engineers.
+2. When they receive the equipment, the construction company schedules time for their engineers to join a Help Lightning call with the manufacturer’s engineers.

-3. The Help Lightning call is initiated at the agreed upon time, and both teams of engineers are able to view and engage with the equipment as if they were onsite together.
+3. When the Help Lightning call is connected, both teams of engineers can see and engage with the equipment as if they were on the job site together.

-4. The manufacturer’s engineers confirm all components are on site.
-Within the merged reality view, they are able to reach into the screen and point out what each component is for, demonstrate where it goes, and how to install it properly.
+4. The manufacturer’s engineers can first confirm all the components have arrived safely.
+In the merged reality view, they can reach into the screen and point out what each component is for, demonstrate where it goes and how to install it properly.

-5. As the construction company’s engineers piece the machine together, they receive a 3D view of exactly what they should be doing.
-This includes annotations and drawings overlaid onto their field of vision to guide precise measurements and very specific placements.
-They see the manufacturing team’s hands in their field of view.
-This shows them exactly what to do within each step of the process.
+5. As the construction company’s engineers assemble the machine, they can see a 3D view of exactly what they should be doing.
+This includes annotations and drawings overlaid onto their field of vision to guide precise measurements and specific placements.
+They can see the manufacturing team’s hands in their field of view.
+This shows them exactly what to do at each step of the process.

 6. Over the course of several hours, both teams work together to build the machine.
-Once complete, they can test it for proper function and safety.
+Once complete, they test it for proper safety and functionality.

 7. The machine is built and confirmed for safe use within a day.
-The construction company is able to start using it immediately, helping their project timeline remain on track.
+The construction company can start using it immediately, keeping their project timeline on track.

-With a visual support app like Help Lightning, two engineering teams in different locations are able to effectively collaborate.
-The work is complete in a timely manner, without having to wait for an onsite engineering team to be available from the manufacturer.
+With a visual remote guidance app like Help Lightning, engineering teams in different locations can effectively collaborate.
+The work is completed efficiently, and they don’t have to wait for an engineering team from the manufacturer to travel to the job site.

 Remote Visual Assistance for Efficient Collaboration

-• Save travel costs associated with sending engineers onsite
+• Saving travel costs associated with sending engineers onsite.

-Interested in learning about more use cases and how other companies are using remote visual assistance?
-Review our full list of 20 remote assistance use cases.
-Or download a shareable guide.
+Are you interested in learning about more use cases and how other companies are using remote visual assistance?
+Review our full list of remote assistance use cases or download a shareable guide.

-Contact Help Lightning to Learn What a Visual Support App Can Do for Your Company
+What Can a Visual Support App Do for Your Company?

 Explore the